gicheve/DS18B20-Correct-Reading-ESP8266/README.md

 2. One cycle delay

 If readings are done often there could be low impact but my reading is once per minute and I wanted to have "Real" data.
-Fortunately DS18b20 pulls down data line during conversion and we can when exactly all sensors finish this process and read data after it.
+Fortunately DS18b20 pulls down data line during conversion and we can "sense" the perfect time when exactly all sensors finish this process and can read data after it.